The following information may help to address your question:

 Last updated: 6/9/2011

-What is the prognosis for individuals with Caroli disease?
+What is the long-term outlook for people with Caroli disease?

-Prognosis for individuals with Caroli disease is variable and determined by the frequency and severity of the episodes of cholangitis
+The long-term outlook for people with Caroli disease and Caroli syndrome is variable and determined by the frequency and severity of the episodes of cholangitis

 Last updated: 5/19/2011